DUI When Parked

 What If I Was Trying to Be Safe and Sleep It Off in My Car?

 It is commonly believed that to be considered “driving under the influence” one must be actually driving.
 Unfortunately, this misconception can lead to a DUI charge as a moving vehicle is not the only thing that qualifies you as a driver under Colorado law.
 In order to be convicted of a DUI in Colorado, it must be proved that you were driving.
 It gets tricky when establishing what is considered to be driving.
 Therefore, even if you were simply taking time to sober up or sleeping in your car, you may still face DUI charges.

 How Does Colorado Define Driving?

-Under Colorado DUI law, a driver is defined as the person who has physical control of the vehicle.
-Additionally, one’s ability to operate and provide bodily influence of direction over the vehicle will also be taken into consideration when determining if the person truly had physical control over the vehicle.
+Under Colorado DUI law, a driver is defined as a person who has physical control of the vehicle.
+Additionally, one’s ability to operate and provide the bodily influence of direction over the vehicle will also be taken into consideration when determining if the person truly had physical control over the vehicle.
 Physical control will further be defined by a variety of factors unique to the specific situation.

 What Factors Determine Whether I Receive a DUI in a Parked Vehicle?

 You may assume that providing you have not actually started the vehicle you could not possibly be convicted.
 This would be incorrect again, as even having your keys in the ignition could lead to your arrest for DUI.
 Factors that may lead to an arrest for DUI, in a parked car, include sitting in the driver’s seat, a running engine, where you parked, and if the keys were in the ignition.
 Any other factors that the officer observes indicating you had control of the vehicle may also be taken into consideration when determining grounds to charge you for DUI.